txpipe/awesome-starter-kits/readme.md

   <br>
 </h1>

-<h4 align="center">A list of Starter-Kits to help get your Cardano dapp started in no time.</h4>
+<h4 align="center">A community-driven list of starter-kit code repositories that can be used with Demeter.run.</h4>

 <p align="center">
   <a href="#introduction">Introduction</a> •